Joeski88/cosynightin/README.md

 - When trying to add the filter models/view to the browser, the code was running without an error but the view didnt appear in the browser.
 (Solution - I forgot to add the model to admin.py therefore it wasnt looking for it.)

 - Struggled to connect external database to app using sqlite db.

+- Was unable to add a background image due to the file type being ".svg" had to download a file type converter online to convert to a .jpeg.
+This solved gthe issue.

 ![Screenshot](documentation/bug_screenshots/)